How Accurate Is The King James Bible?

 When looking for the Date (1604-1611) I found out it was written in Shakespeare's Language, who was a Poet and Play Writer at that time.
 That became the modern contemporary language in England of that Day and is referred to as Shakespearean.
 Wow!
 Seems my first impression was spot on:)

 It stayed in vogue for 400 Yrs but the Church has not moved on in much of the preaching.
 Even though lots of preachers have moved on since NIV (New International Version) came out, many have not - they religiously persist with the King James Version and have 'dug their heels in'.
 You can't change them.
-And they keep referring to the Holy Spirit with that KJV title - I think that's so disrespectful, I never call him that!
+And they keep referring to the Holy Spirit with that KJV title (Holy Ghost) I think that's so disrespectful, I never call Him that!

 SHALL WE GO?